Lightsaber (song): Music video

 The music video of "Lightsaber" includes only three members of the group Baekhyun, Kai and Sehun, the members are seen to be in a Star Wars-inspired world where clubs are "Jedi Only" and they carry lightsabers.

 Live performance

 EXO performed the song for the first time at the 17th Mnet Asian Music Awards.
 The group later performed the song during their concerts.

 Reception

 The song peaked at number 9 on Gaon's digital chart, number 84 on Billboard Japan Hot 100, and at number 3 on Billboard World Digital Songs chart.

+Credits

+Credits adapted from the EP's liner notes.